2022-23 Residence Life Handbook

 - Electronically sign checkout assessment and turn in keys with RA.
 Failure to turn in keys will result in a fee.

-Failure to remove belongings and check out properly in a timely manner will result in an Improper Check-out fee.
-Assessments may be added during and after the Check-out process if determined necessary by the Residence Hall Staff and/or Housing office.
+Failure to remove belongings and check out properly in a timely manner will result in an improper check-out fee.
+Assessments may be added during and after the check-out process if determined necessary by the residence hall staff and/or housing office.
 Charges for damages will be processed within five business days.
 Students may appeal any checkout fees within two weeks of checkout; after two weeks, fees are final, and appeals will not be accepted.
 If you have questions about housing fees or would like to appeal a fee, contact the Director of Student Life.

 ROOM AND BOARD PAYMENT: Room and board charges are placed automatically onto the student’s IHCC student account every term.
 Students have until the 8th day of the term to make any changes to their meal plan.
-Students can pay their balance on their WebAdvisor at any time.
+Students can pay their balance through WIN at any time.
 If the student does not pay at least $1,200.00 towards their bill by midterm, the meal plan will be suspended until a payment is made.
 If the student owes a balance at the end of the term, the student is not allowed to remain in the residence hall until the balance is paid off.
 Students are required to be FULL TIME (minimum 8 credits per term) while living in the residence halls.

 ROOM DEPOSIT FORFEIT: Students leaving prior to the end of the contracted year (end of Spring Term) will forfeit the deposit and a $600.00 Violation of Housing Agreement (VOHA) fee will be applied to the student account unless it is past the 8th day of the Spring Term.
 If the student feels as though they should have their VOHA and deposit refunded, they can email the Director of Student Life and ask for appeal information.
 Emails and/or appeals must be filled out within 14 days of checkout.
 Contact the housing office for refund dates or changes in address.
 Please note that if a student has an owed balance upon checking out, the housing deposit will be applied to the student's owed balance and will not be refunded to the student.